01 of 10

 06 of 10

 Punta Sur is the southern tip of Isla Mujeres.
-Drive your golf cart as far as the road will go (about 15 minutes) and you'll arrive at the parking lot for Punta Sur.
-For a modest admission price, visitors can enjoy beautiful scenery -- dramatic cliffs and turquoise sea-- and a Sculpture Garden.
-(Guests at Garrafon can reach Punta Sur by a walkway along the cliffs.)Continue to 7 of 10 below.
+Drive your golf cart as far as the road goes, for about 15 minutes, and you'll arrive at the parking lot for Punta Sur.
+For a modest admission price, you get a view of dramatic cliffs, turquoise sea, and a Sculpture Garden.
+If you're at Garrafon you can reach Punta Sur by a walkway along the cliffs.Continue to 7 of 10 below.

 07 of 10